Skip to content

 1. Hover to scan matches

-Hover the Connections icon to open a popover list of the best matches for that block.
+Hover the Connections icon to open a popover list of related matches for that block.

 Each result shows: